AshishBora/csgm/README.md

 # Compressed Sensing using Generative Models

-This repository provides code to reproduce results from the paper: [Compressed Sensing from Generative Models](https://arxiv.org/abs/1703.03208)
+This repository provides code to reproduce results from the paper: [Compressed Sensing using Generative Models](https://arxiv.org/abs/1703.03208)

 ### Steps to reproduce the results:
 ---